-Separately, apart from Section 162(m), the Amended 2013 Plan provides that a non-employee Board member may not receive awards under the Plan covering more than 100,000 number of shares in any calendar year.
+Separately, the Amended and Restated 2013 Plan provides that a non-employee member of our Board may not receive awards under the Amended and Restated 2013 Plan covering more than 100,000 shares of our common stock in any fiscal year.
+Awards granted to an individual while he or she was an employee or consultant, but not a non-employee member of our Board, will not count for purposes of this limitation.

-The Administrator will adjust the share limitations in this section in the event of any adjustment to the Company's shares discussed above in the "Adjustment to Shares Subject to the Amended 2013 Plan" section.
+The Administrator will adjust the share limitations in this section in the event of any adjustment to the Company's shares discussed above in the "Adjustment to Shares Subject to the Amended and Restated 2013 Plan" section.